bharathkumar-gopalan/grid-video-recorder/README.md

 <h4>Calling the recorder in the client code</h4>
 <p>
 The recorder uses two desired capabilities node_screen_recording which must be set to true to enable recording .
 By default the recorder stops recording after 180 seconds .
-This can be configured with the desired capabiliy node_recording_timeout
+This can be configured with the desired capabiliy node_recording_timeout.
+The following example in java demonstrates how to use the recorder
 </p>
-The following example in java demonstrates how to use the recorder

 ```java
 public static void main(String args[]) throws Exception{
 		DesiredCapabilities caps = DesiredCapabilities.firefox();